jsnowynorth/jsnowynorth.github.io/_pages/about.md

   - /about.html
 ---

-In August 2022 I joined the CASCADE team in the Climate Sciences division at Lawrence Berkeley National Laboratory as a Postdoctoral Fellow working with Dr. Mark Risser.
+In August 2022 I joined the CASCADE team in the Climate and Ecosystem Sciences Division at Lawrence Berkeley National Laboratory as a Postdoctoral Fellow working with Dr. Mark Risser.
 <!-- I am a CASCADE Postdoctoral Fellow in the Climate Sciences division at Lawrence Berkeley National Laboratory working with Dr. Mark Risser. -->
 My research focuses on the statistical analysis of climate extremes, data-driven discovery of nonlinear dynamical equations, and joint species distribution modeling.
 I am also interested in spatio-temporal statistics, computational methods, variable selection, data visualization, and sports statistics.